-Alumni Pond: Fishing for bass was fair to good when using small, orange crankbaits with a brown back, white crankbaits with blue back, and orange and brown plastic worms.
+Alumni Pond: Fishing for bass was fair to good when using small crankbaits with an orange and brown back and orange and brown plastic worms.
 Fishing for catfish was fair when using green worms and live grubs.

 Bear Canyon Lake: Fishing for all species was slow.